You feed your dog every day … but are you adding in these disease-fighting antioxidants for optimal health?

 Astaxanthin’s powerful antioxidant properties have been shown to be 65 times more powerful than vitamin C and 54 times more powerful than beta-carotene.

-- Joint health: reduces inflammation and blocks chemicals that create pain
+- Joint health: reduces inflammation and pain

 Most human supplements recommend 8 mg to 12 mg per day, which means you can give your dog 1 mg to 1.6 mg daily per 20 lbs of bodyweight.

 - Immune system: a hormone called Proline-Rich-Polypeptide (PRP) in colostrum can stimulate an under-active immune system and boost immunity

-- Allergies: allergies are the result of an over-active immune response and PRP also has the ability to regulate the immune response
+- Allergies: Allergies are the result of an over-active immune response and PRP also has the ability to regulate the immune response

-1/3 tsp powdered colostrum per 25 lbs bodyweight twice daily, preferably on an empty stomach or mixed with a little yogurt or broth.
-Give for one month, then as needed.
+Colostrum is best given on an empty stomach or mixed with a little yogurt or broth.
+Use it daily for one month and then as needed.

 For topical use, mix with distilled water to make a paste and apply to the infected area.

-3. Green Lipped Mussels
+3. Green-Lipped Mussels

-They’re a natural source of glycosaminoglycans (GAGS), which are the main components of cartilage and synovial fluid found in the joints.
+They’re a natural source of glycosaminoglycans (GAGS).
+These are the main components of cartilage and synovial fluid found in the joints.

 If your dog has severe inflammation, you can double the dose for the first two weeks and then reduce the dose to the recommended level.

-You can also give your dog freeze-dried green lipped mussel treats: give 2 mussels for every 10 lbs of bodyweight per day.
-Again, make sure the product you buy hasn’t been heat-treated.
+You can also give your dog freeze-dried green-lipped mussel treats: give 2 mussels for every 10 lbs of body weight per day.

 4. Eggshell Membrane

-Eggs in general are a nutritional wonder … and one part in particular – the delicate eggshell membrane (the thin layer between the egg white and the shell).
+Eggs are a nutritional wonder … one part, in particular, is the delicate eggshell membrane (the thin layer between the egg white and the shell).